 Balos can be accessed in three ways.
 The first and easiest way is to take the morning ferry from Kissamos (around 25 to 30 Euros).
 You'll have the chance to see the wild shores of Gramvousa and the marks from their lifting up for 6-9m after a strong earthquake in 365AD.
 If you're lucky, you might be accompanied by dolphins.
 Furthermore, the ferry will leave you for a swim in the exotic beach of Imeri Gramvousa islet, where you will see the old fortress and the wrecked ship.

-If you do not want to come by boat and have a car (4x4) or motorbike, you can drive in the very bad dirt road, starting from Kaliviani and running along the Cape Gramvousa.
+If you do not want to come by boat and have a car or motorbike, you can drive in the dirt road, starting from Kaliviani and running along the Cape Gramvousa.
 Near Kaliviani you have to pay a small fee destined for the protection of the Balos Reserve and preservation of the road.
 After 10km the road stops at a wide parking area, next to a canteen, just over the lagoon.
 The panoramic view of Balos and the island of the Imeri Gramvousa is breathtaking.
-From there, you can walk in the 1km long path leading to the beach or, better, in heaven!
+From there, you can walk down in the 1km longpath leading to the beach or, better, in heaven!
 Return to the parking area is quite strenuous and tiring due to the inclination.